PE @ Irk Valley

 The following are our expectations in all PE lessons to ensure pupils participate in fun, engaging and safe activities.

-Head scarves should be removed for PE or a specialist, tight-fitting head scarf worn
+Head scarves should be tightly secured or removed for PE.
+A specialist, tight-fitting head scarf can be a suitable alternative.

 All children with verrucas should wear pumps.

 It is important that children have suitable footwear (appropriate to the activity) to minimise the chances of injury

 Every child must have a school PE kit.
 They should bring it into school at the beginning of a half term and take it home at the end of a half term for cleaning.

 School PE Kit